smortezah/phd/README.md

 ## Thesis

-The complete thesis, titled **"Compression models and tools for omics data"**, can be found in `thesis.pdf`.
+The complete thesis, titled **"Compression models and tools for omics data"**, can be found in [thesis.pdf](thesis.pdf).

+### Plots

+The plots used in the thesis can be found in the [plot directory](plot/README.md).
+Each plot is stored in its own directory and includes the R code for generating the plot, the data used, and the plot itself.

 ### Abstract